Available Methods

 shares_ancestors_with

-Member object
+Member Object

-boolean: Logical value specifying whether to limit the search to active ancestors
+Boolean: Logical value specifying whether to limit the search to active ancestors

 DEPT!@cur.shares_ancestors_with(DEPT!@pov, TRUE, "DEPT_TYPE", "DIV") (1)

-Filtering by Member Category Properties
+Filtering Members by Classification Properties

-Determining Relationships Between Members of Different Dimensions
+Possibility of Determining Relationships Between Members Belonging to Different Dimensions

 Properties